AAON INC (AAON)

 $0

-Grant Thornton charged only audit fees in 2025 ($969,777) with zero non-audit fees, so the non-audit fee ratio is 0%, well below the 50% threshold that would raise independence concerns; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire under policy; Grant Thornton is a large national firm appropriate for AAON's $6.6 billion market cap and complexity.
+Grant Thornton charged $969,777 in audit fees for 2025 with zero non-audit fees, meaning the non-audit fee ratio is 0% — far below the 50% threshold that would raise independence concerns.
+Auditor tenure is not disclosed in the proxy, so the tenure trigger does not fire.
+No material restatements are noted, and Grant Thornton is a large national firm appropriate for a $9.4 billion company.

 Stockholder Proposals